ADR-060: Agent tool invocation, framework-layer composition, and LLM-mediated error handling

 Operator response: approve / deny / request-revision.
 On approve: Command(resume=ApprovalGranted(...)).
 On deny: tool aborts with ToolPolicyError(reason=APPROVAL_DENIED).
 On revision: the agent revises the proposed action and re-emits the approval request.
 All paths audit-logged per TA-16.

-D5 — Per-tool classification ground truth stays in S9 / agent-architecture pages
+D5 — Per-tool classification ground truth stays in the agent’s Codex pages

-D6 — ask_world_agent composes via in-process DI through the workers entrypoint
+D6 — Inter-context call-shaped tools compose via in-process DI through the workers entrypoint

-WorldAgentRunner Protocol lives in spectral.worlds.contracts.protocols.world_agent per ADR-065 D3 (callee-owned OHS Protocol; the original spectral.core.tools.protocols placement is superseded).
+WorldAgentRunner Protocol lives in spectral.worlds.contracts.protocols.world_agent per ADR-065 D3 (callee-owned OHS Protocol).
 Two methods:

 ask(question: str, *, world_id: UUID) -> str— stateless mode (no session, no memory; per S10)chat(message: str, *, session_id: UUID, world_id: UUID) -> str— stateful mode

 Impl lives in spectral.worlds.application.
-Per ADR-065 D5, bridge tools (e.g. an Ops-Agent ask_world_agent callable) live in apps/* framework deliverables, never in caller-context code; the bridge imports WorldAgentRunner (framework-to-context, allowed under validator rule 7) and is composed into the Ops Agent tool list via DI at workers startup.
+Per ADR-065 D5, bridge tools live in apps/* framework deliverables, never in caller-context code; a bridge imports WorldAgentRunner (framework-to-context, allowed under the validator’s app-context-surface rule) and is composed into a caller agent’s tool list via DI at workers startup.
 Tool body: await runner.ask(question, world_id=...).
 OTel trace context flows in-process.
 No correlation_id, no events, no suspend/resume.

 D9 — Workshop discipline at the tool → memory boundary is doctrine plus a repository wrapper